joshcesana/joshcesana.github.io/_posts/2019-02-19-big-o_basics.markdown

 ## O(n^2) - Quadratic Time

 That reads as 'O of n squared'.
-We are not in the 'horrible' zone in our chart when it comes to efficiency.
+We are now in the 'horrible' zone in our chart when it comes to efficiency.
 Not only will the operations increase as *N* increases, *it will increase exponentially.*

 A real world example of quadratic time would be going through a deck of cards to check for doubles.
-Each new card will force you to start the process over (unless you have a photogenic memory).
+Each new card will force you to start the process over (unless you have a photographic memory).

-An easy code example of this would be nested loops.
+A good code example of this would be nested loops.
 Each single iteration of the first loop will result in a total iteration of the second loop.

 ```
 for (let i = 0; i < N; i++) {